 - Colorado content standards based curriculum

 - Instructional strategies that address a wide range of learning styles, including effective strategies for linguistically and culturally diverse students

-The Department of Educator Preparation is authorized by the Colorado State Board of Education to provide licensure and endorsement programs.
+The School of Education is authorized by the Colorado State Board of Education to provide licensure and endorsement programs.
 All M.A. degree-seeking candidates must successfully complete a capstone project (CAP) in order to meet requirements for the degree.

 To leave a legacy by elevating the teaching profession and building strategic community partnerships that promote relationships, inclusivity, innovation, and lifelong learning for future generations of educators.